Monday, August 10, 2020

 Imagine the Sound (1981).
 Music and conversation from four musicians identified with the avant-garde in jazz: Paul Bley, Bill Dixon, Archie Shepp, and Cecil Taylor.
 To see these musicians on film is a rare thing.
 But there’s little here to orient a newcomer, and nothing in the way of structure: the film meanders between brief or extended samples of performance and brief or extended samples of conversation.
 Worst moments: Taylor reading his poetry; best moments: Taylor at the piano. ★★★

 Poetry in Motion (1982).
-I first saw this film of poets talking and reading from the work in 1984, on a date with Elaine.
+I first saw this film of poets talking and reading from their work in 1984, on a date with Elaine.
 Jim Carroll did an introduction (I recall that he spoke about people who died, among them, no doubt, his friend Ted Berrigan); the projector kept failing; and the audience was, let’s say, irreverent.
 All these years later, the moments I remember as best — Helen Adam, Amiri Baraka (with David Murray and Steve McCall), Ted Berrigan, Tom Waits — hold up well.
 But so much of what’s here points toward “spoken word” and the substitution of gestures, gimmickry, and poet voice for the magic of language. ★★★

 *